 One example of a spill prevention initiative is our integrity management efforts, which proactively identify and mitigate corrosion of the equipment holding our produced water.

 Chesapeake stores produced water in API-certified tanks — a design standard required by the company across its plays.
 These tanks are made of either steel or fiberglass, a decision made by local operations teams taking into account water composition and local weather patterns.

 Over time, environmental conditions and produced water can corrode steel equipment, particularly tanks, valves, pipes and gathering lines, leading to the potential of a leak or malfunction.
 Our company design standard requires new steel storage tanks to be internally coated to resist corrosion.

 In addition to this internal protection, we have an external coating standard – a protective primer and paint layer – for our steel tanks.
-And, we no longer position steel tanks directly on site grounds; rather, we place tanks on gravel rings or plastic or cement bases to prevent corrosion from standing rain or surface water.
+We no longer position steel tanks directly on site grounds; rather, we place tanks on gravel rings or plastic or cement bases to prevent corrosion from standing rain or surface water.

 In addition to these inspections, our tank monitoring sensors alert operational staff if tank levels change unexpectedly indicating the potential of a leak.
 Should a problem be identified, we either repair the corroded area or replace the equipment of concern.
 As an additional precaution, our Asset Integrity team conducts operational reviews to confirm the correct implementation of company design standards.

 In addition to evaluating spill data, it is important to analyze "near misses" to help inform future actions and continuously improve our performance.
 Within our incident management database, we record situations in which incidents could have occurred, as well as the corrective actions taken.
 We also document "good catches," which help to identify and remedy potential hazards.